Michaëlla Krajicek: 2015

 At the Rosmalen Championships, Krajicek served a tournament record 21 aces in her second-round loss to Camila Giorgi, beating the 19 served by CoCo Vandeweghe against Marina Erakovic the previous year.
 That tied her for eight on the all-time list of aces in a match at a WTA tournament.
 Giorgi served nine aces herself during the match.

+2024: Comeback

+Krajicek received a main-draw wildcard for the W15 tournament in Sharm El Sheikh, marking her return to professional tour for the first time since 2019.

+2025: Retirement

+Krajicek retired from tennis and a ceremony celebrating her career was held in 's-Hertogenbosch.